 Submitting Your Article

-Once you have read, understood, and (hopefully) followed all of the above - or as much of the above as you can - you are probably ready to submit your article.
+Once you have read, understood, and followed (hopefully) all of the above - or as much of the above as is relevant for your article - you are probably ready to submit your article.

 We are sorry that this may have been such a long and (possibly) complicated process, but much of the above is in direct response to authors' questions and issues that have been raised in the past.
 It can therefore be understood that - this way - we try to ensure that we don't get into a complicated process of ... "you haven't done this; or that" - before we can accept the submission of your article.

 Please read the above webpage again, very carefully, and check that you have done all you can.